 Micromanagement is detestable because it means that a leader is too consumed in controlling what others create.
 Leaders rise in positions so that they can continue to advance their organization.
 Most of your time should be focused on what you need to do.

-In Practice: If you are in a position to manage others, then choose periods of time where they are on their own.
-Give them instructions if you need to, but you have your own work to do.
+In Practice: If you are in a position to manage others, then choose periods where they are on their own.
+Give them instructions if you need to, but you have your work to do.
 Even if your job is 100% managing others, you can spend your alone time reading articles or watching videos about management.
 Give someone credit if they help you or contributed to your end-product.
 Always produce.
 Always have something to offer.

 "You shall not bear false witness against your neighbor" scolds both against lying and gossiping.

 Gossip destroys teams and eliminates trust, even among those you gossip with!
-People know not to share openly with a gossiper, and gossip often serves no purpose than to bring someone else down.
-We’ve discussed not creating or giving in to resentment, and resentment often manifests itself into “civil” gossip.
-“Keeping it real” does not mean placing all of the blame on those you dislike.
+People know not to share openly with a gossiper, and gossip often serves no purpose other than to bring someone else down.
+We've discussed not creating or giving in to resentment, and resentment often manifests itself into "civil" gossip.
+"Keeping it real" does not mean placing all of the blame on those you dislike.

 Small lies, even white lies, create a habit of lying.
 The more one lies, the easier it is to do so.
 Consider white lies the gateway drug to "hard lies."
 People learn not to trust someone who lies to make them feel better.
 You should want to be sought out or avoided for telling the truth.
 Those who avoid you for speaking the truth are just trying to get you hooked on lies.